stanislaw/notes_on_software_engineering/README.md

 find that the core problem becomes clearer and more approachable.

-A good example is legacy code: issues in the periphery, such as poor variable names, incorrect class responsibilities (even those distant from your immediate problem), or a disorganized folder structure, may seem irrelevant to the core issue.
+A good example is legacy code: issues in the periphery, such as poor variable names, bad code formatting, or a disorganized folder structure, may seem irrelevant to the core issue.
 However, they still contribute to the cognitive overload.

-Fixing them will help clear the path for your actual work.
+Unclear or messy periphery can be a constant attention sink.
+It leads to mistakes, confusion, and delays, especially when teams don't take the time to fix it.
+Recognizing periphery issues and acting on them is a skill in itself.
+It helps to keep your mental state clear and reduces unnecessary mental work.

+Some examples of periphery issues:

+- **Naming**.
+Folders, files, documents, tools, and conventions.
+Poor or inconsistent naming alone can create significant noise.

+- **Code formatting**.
+Inconsistent or sloppy formatting adds friction for everyone.

+- **Structure**.
+Disorganized codebases or documentation make it hard to find and understand things.
+See also: "Encyclopedic Document".

+- **Responsibilities**.
+Incorrect or unclear class and component responsibilities, even far from your immediate task, add to cognitive load.

 Another word for Periphery is Background, see also [Deconcentation of Attention](http://deconcentration-of-attention.com/).